ARCHER2-HPC/archer2-docs/quick-start/quickstart-developers.rst

 Profiling on ARCHER2 is provide through the Cray Performance Measurement and Analysis Tools (CrayPat).
 This has a number of different components:

-* **CrayPAT** the full-featured program analysis tool set.
-CrayPat in turn consists of the following major components.
+* CrayPAT the full-featured program analysis tool set, made available via ``module load perftools``.
+CrayPat in turn consists of the following major components:
    * pat_build, the utility used to instrument programs
    * the CrayPat run time environment, which collects the specified performance data during program execution
    * pat_report, the first-level data analysis tool, used to produce text reports or export data for more sophisticated analysis
 * **CrayPAT-lite** a simplified and easy-to-use version of CrayPat that provides basic performance analysis information automatically, with a minimum of user interaction.
+Available via ``perftools-lite``.
 * **Reveal** the next-generation integrated performance analysis and code optimization tool, which enables the user to correlate performance data captured during program execution directly to the original source, and identify opportunities for further optimization.
-* **Cray PAPI** components, which are support packages for those who want to access performance counters
+* **Cray PAPI** components, which are support packages for those who want to access performance counters.
+Available via ``module load papi``.
 * **Cray Apprentice2** the second-level data analysis tool, used to visualize, manipulate, explore, and compare sets of program performance data in a GUI environment.

 ..
-TODO: Add more detail on using debuggers
+TODO: Add more detail on using profilers

 .. note::